jaimetur/PhotoMigrator/README.md

 The main use case is the **Automatic Migration Feature** to migrate all your photos and videos from one Photo cloud service to other, or between different accounts of the same service.

 > [!NOTE]
+> For more info you can check the feature documentation in below link:
+>
 > [**(Automatic Migration Documentation)**](https://github.com/jaimetur/PhotoMigrator/blob/main/help/3-automatic-migration.md)